csik/4240_Syllabus/mp3.md

 2. Your individual experience report, as detailed above.
 Each student will need to write and submit their report separately.
 This is where the elicitation process is described, from your perspective.
 If you are working with a user outside of this class, the outsider does not need to submit a report.
 Please pay attention to word counts in both sections!

+{% assign class = site.data.classes[page.class] %}
-Your project is due electronically via submission to Canvas by **11:59pm** on Friday, Nov.
-11. Your submissions must be in .pdf format (you can print your design image to pdf to produce this).
+Your project is due electronically via submission to Canvas by **11:59pm** on Friday, {{class.date}}.
+Your submissions must be in .pdf format (you can print your design image to pdf to produce this).
 Passages beyond the word limits will not be counted toward the assignment.